Top Security Questions

 How do you ensure the Confidentiality and Integrity of our information is kept intact?

 D4H Technologies place a high priority on information security.
-In order to ensure the confidentiality and integrity of customers information, we use an Information Security Management System (ISMS).
-For instance, we manage and monitor all physical and logical accesses to data, train our employees to follow security principles, and requirements, and protect our products against attacks and intrusions.
+In order to ensure the confidentiality and integrity of our customers' information, we have a robust Information Security Management System (ISMS).
+For instance, we manage and monitor all physical and logical access to data, train our employees to follow security principles, and requirements, and protect our products against attacks and intrusions.

 How and to what level do you ensure the Availability of our information?

 Availability is one of the foundations of information security.
 That is why we use third-party alerting and monitor globally our servers capacity and availability.
 We also have providers who ensure DDoS mitigation.
-Finally, we have a Business Continuity Plan in order to guarantee our availability.
+Finally, we have a tested Incident Management Procedure in order to guarantee our availability.

 Have there been any data leaks or misuse of our information recently?

-We have never had data leaks of misuse.
-If it arrives, security reports are sent to our customers by email to alert them as soon as we detect a problem.
+We have never had data leaks or misuse.
+Should an incident occur we follow our detailed Incident Management Procedure, with notification and security reports being sent to affected customers by email as soon as we detect or suspect a problem.

 Which employee roles have physical and/or logical access to our data?

 We grant access following the need-to-know and need-to-use basis.
-Only senior engineers may access raw customer information database by the very nature of their responsibilities.
+Only senior engineers may access raw customer information databases by the very nature of their responsibilities.
 Customer Support must be granted access by a customer to access their data to assist with support.
+All of our employees undergo security screening at recruitment and throughout their time with us.
 All data is encrypted at rest.

 Yes, you can find our privacy statement here.